59+ Spiritual Affirmations for Anxiety

 So, learn to listen to your emotions in everyday situations.
 Could your anxiety be a result of bulldozing through life and your emotions?
 What’s the rush?
 Don’t push past the red-flags and signals if it feels un-peaceful and uncomfortable inside.
 If your gut says it’s time for a break… Take it!
 Ladies, don’t FORCE yourself to do everything and anything.

 Short checklists are helpful.
 Be easy on yourself, don’t get carried away now.
 Congratulate yourself on small victories.
-Sometimes, when your anxious writing a checklist or taking a bath is worth celebrating.
+Sometimes, writing a checklist or taking a bath is worth celebrating.
 So do so, and feel the high of checking that off your list!

 Positive Affirmations for Anxiety:

 - I will take care of myself.

 - I will not give more of myself to others than I can handle.